saikiranreddyenugala/first-repo/README.md

 # first-repo
 ## Sai Kiran Reddy <br>
-> sun raises in east
+> sun sets in the west